Skip to main content

 Can I participate in the SPH spring commencement ceremony if I need to take my last major class in the summer?

 Yes.
-Starting this semester (spring 2023), students who will have two or fewer remaining courses after the spring semester will be permitted to participate in the School of Public Health spring commencement.
-If you are a student who would have two or fewer courses to complete after this spring semester and would like to participate in the spring 2023 commencement activities, please complete this form by April 7.
+Starting spring 2023, students who will have two or fewer remaining courses after the spring semester will be permitted to participate in the School of Public Health spring commencement.
+If you are a student who would have two or fewer courses to complete after this spring semester and would like to participate in the spring 2024 commencement activities, please complete this form by April 5th.